Do You Really Want Me (Show Respect)

 "Do You Really Want Me (Show Respect)" is a song by Swedish singer and songwriter Robyn, released as the second single from her first album, Robyn Is Here (1995).
 The song was released in September 1995 and became a top-20 hit in Denmark, Iceland, Norway and Sweden.
 On the Eurochart Hot 100, the song peaked at number 60 in December 1995.
 It was not released in the United Kingdom or the United States until 1998.
 In the US, it was Robyn's final single release there until her 2008 comeback.
 It was also the final single release from Robyn for nine years in the UK until "Konichiwa Bitches" was released as the first single from her fourth album, Robyn, in 2007.
-Two different music videos were produced for the song.
+There were produced three different music videos of the song; two for the 1995 version and one for the 1998 version.